 Fallout Shelter Components

-You can build a professional engineer certified underground bomb shelter for an in the ground cost that is thousands of pounds less than a prefabricated steel bunker.
+You can build a professional underground bomb shelter for a cost that is much less than a prefabricated steel bunker.

 No need to bring in a crew with a crane to hoist it up for your neighbours to see.

-We supply all of the critical components like the engineered trusses, the blast hatch, and the NBC air filtration system.
-The heavy (and expensive to ship) blocks and concrete are purchased locally.
+We supply all of the critical components like the blast doors, and the NBC air filtration system.
+The heavy and expensive to ship blocks and concrete are purchased locally.

 Shelter elements